 Walking lunges (“Statue of Liberty” with one weight overhead)

 Using a treadmill or short hill, do 30- to 60-second intervals (RPE of 6-8 on a scale of 10) five to 10 times.
 Walk for 60 to 90 seconds in between each interval.
 If you do two sets of five sprints, rest five to 10 minutes between sets by doing active recovery (walking, or light jogging).

 By Jacqueline Ratliff

-Jacqueline Ratliff, MS, CSCSJacque Ratliff, MS, CSCS, is an ACE exercise physiologist and education specialist with more than 11 years of personal training experience.
+Jacqueline Ratliff, MS, CSCSJacque Ratliff, MS, CSCS, is an ACE certified personal trainer and an ACE exercise physiologist and education specialist with more than 12 years of personal training experience.
 Ratliff grew up in the fitness industry through participation in YMCA sports and began teaching gymnastics and swimming at a young age.
-She has traveled the country for both work and school, completing her bachelor’s degree in kinesiology from Kansas State University and master’s degree in sport and exercise science from Florida International University.
-Her work as a personal trainer, group fitness instructor, NSCA strength-and-conditioning coach, and endurance coach led her to begin teaching for post-secondary educational institutions in allied health and holistic wellness.
+Completing her bachelor’s degree in kinesiology from Kansas State University and master’s degree in sport and exercise science from Florida International University, her work as a personal trainer, group fitness instructor, NSCA strength-and-conditioning coach, and endurance coach led her to begin teaching for post-secondary educational institutions in allied health and holistic wellness.
 She is a published content writer for USATriathlon and was a member of the KSU women’s varsity rowing team.
 Ratliff has also competed in multiple triathlons in Kansas, Washington, Florida and California, and as a National Physique Committee competitor.